HengPan2007/MethSig/README.md

 Chi-squared test).
 Only CpGs with read depth greater than 10 are included in the analysis.
 RRBS data of normal samples is used as control.
-An implemented function *makeHG19Promoters* can be used to provide promoter annotations of hg19 RefSeq genes.
+An implemented function *makeHG19Promoters* can be used to provide promoter annotation of hg19 RefSeq genes.
 Users can define their own annotation.

 ``` r